Dom Fernando II e Glória: Construction

 In 1821, the Intendant of the Royal Navy of Goa, Cândido José Mourão Garcez Palha, proposed to the Portuguese government the construction of a new frigate in the Portuguese colony of Daman, who possessed to the east a large forest of teak wood in Nagar-Aveli, considered to be an excellent wood for ship building.
 The authorization for the construction was given in 1824, by the Portuguese king João VI.
 The civil war period and the political and economical problems in Portugal, delayed the construction for several times throughout the years.
-She was built in the Shipyards of the Royal Navy Arsenal under the supervision of the naval builder engineer Gil José da Conceição, being involved in its construction both Portuguese and Indian workers.
-She was finally launched in 1843, and towed to Goa for fitting out as a full-rigged ship.
+She was built in the shipyards of the Royal Navy Arsenal under the supervision of the naval builder engineer Gil José da Conceição, being involved in its construction both Portuguese and Indian workers.
+She was finally launched in 1843 and was towed to Goa for fitting out as a full-rigged ship.

 She was named as a tribute to the king consort of Portugal Ferdinand II, husband of the Portuguese Queen Maria II, and to Our Lady of Glory, a figure of special devotion among the Catholic population of Goa.

 The frigate was noted for her spacious accommodations, a critical factor on voyages that could take three months or even more without an intermediate port of call.